LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 });
 ```

-Then we can fill out our Model:
+Then, we can fill out our Model:

 **app/Models/Role.php**
 ```php